dmeister/blog/_posts/2020-05-25-effective-java.md

 ### Item 55: Return optionals judiciously

-*[3/5]* Optional is very similar to 'std::optional', but it might surprise you.
+*[3/5]* `Optional` is very similar to `std::optional`, but it might surprise you.
 In its argumentation, the tip doesn’t really apply to `std::optional` in any way.
 I give this 0 of 5.
 This is surprising, the same name used for the same reason, but the tip doesn't apply.

 [Abseil's tip 163](https://abseil.io/tips/163) about optional and why it is likely not a good idea to use optional to pass parameters to a function and